Data-Driven Optimization: How The Moneyball Method Can Grow Revenue

-Brand awareness, test-drive, churn, customer satisfaction, and take rate—these are essential nonfinancial metrics, says Mark Jeffery, adjunct professor at the Kellogg School of Management.
+Brand awareness, test drive, churn, customer satisfaction, and take rate—are essential non-financial metrics, says Mark Jeffery, adjunct professor at the Kellogg School of Management.

 Throw in a few more—payback, internal rate of return, transaction conversion rate, and bounce rate—and you’re well on your way to mastering Jeffery’s 15 metric essentials.

 Because Mark echoes the assessment of his peers from other top schools of management: